-While living in their own home may be an option for some seniors, there are things you should consider to make the space safer for your senior parent.
-Today, we will be sharing tips on how to make a home safer for your senior parent.
+While living in their own home may be an option for some seniors, there are things you should consider to make the space safer for them to age in place.
+This post shares a bunch of tips on how to make a safe place for your senior parent.

 Please note: the items below are from Amazon.com, and at no additional cost to you, I will receive a referral fee if you purchase an item(s).

 Secure the railings on the different staircases.